NahnahAJ/Metrics-Web-App/README.md

 ## 🙏 Acknowledgments & Attribution <a name="acknowledgements"></a>

 > I would like to thank Microverse and [Nelson Sakwa on Behance](https://www.behance.net/sakwadesignstudio) Owner of the original design idea.
-[Creatve Commons Lincense of the Design](https://creativecommons.org/licenses/by-nc/4.0/) and Lastly the [ACHN API](http://acnhapi.com/doc#tag/Art).
+Attribution: [Creatve Commons Lincense of the Design](https://creativecommons.org/licenses/by-nc/4.0/) and Lastly the [ACHN API](http://acnhapi.com/doc#tag/Art).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>